open-telemetry/opentelemetry-specification/specification/context.md

 ### Set current Context

-Associates a `Context` with program execution.
+Associates a `Context` with the caller's current execution unit.

 The API SHOULD accept the following parameters: